Using flush-cutters, cut a length of Accu-Flex® Professional Quality beading wire long enough for your design.

-Pass the wire back through the crimp tube.
+Pass the beading wire back through the crimp.

-Place the crimp tube into the second notch closest to the handles of the crimping pliers.
-Separate the wires inside the crimp tube so they each wind up on either half of the crimp tube after the next step.
+Place the crimp tube into the notch closest to the handles of the crimping pliers.
+Separate the wires inside the crimp tube so they lay on either side of the crimp.

 Squeeze the handles of the pliers until you feel the crimp tube collapse.
-The crimp tube should be a "V" shape now.
+The crimp tube should form a "V" shape.

-Set the crimp in the first notch of the pliers so it is standing up in the notch.
+Place the crimp in the first notch of the pliers so the "V" is on it's side in the notch.

 Squeeze the pliers until the crimp bead has fully collapsed forming a smaller tube.

-Pull on one wire to make sure the crimp is tight and holding.
+Remove the crimp from the pliers then pull on one end of the beading wire to make sure the crimp is secure.

-Using flush-cutters, trim the short end of the wire until it is flush with the top of the crimp tube.
+Using flush-cutters, trim the short end of the wire flush with the crimp tube.
 This will eliminate any poking a longer length of wire might cause.

 Repeat Steps 2 - 6 to finish the other end of the design.